mikeziminio/mikeziminio/README.md

 ### Hi there

-👋 My name is Mike Zimin.
+👋 Hi, I'm Mike Zimin — a passionate software developer currently focused on **Rust**.

-I am a passionate developer with experience in Python, C, PHP and JavaScript / TypeScript.
+I have solid experience with Go, Python, C, and JavaScript.

-**I am currently focused on Python and diving into the Rust.**

 I mostly write commercial code, but here are some open source projects that I have launched and support in my spare time:

 ---